When you’re looking for a financial institution to handle your money, it’s important to find the best place for you.

 They have about 5 different accounts you can choose from, all of which have various benefits and advantages you need to compare.
 There are plenty of banks and credit unions out there with reasonable APY rates, but they also come with steep monthly fees.

 With NFCU, you can get the returns without having them eaten by maintenance fees.

 Additionally, you’ll be able to get your ATM fees reimbursed.
 Every statement period, you can get up to $20 of ATM fees rebated.

 Finding the Best Credit Union for You

-These are only four of the hundreds of credit unions out there.
+These are only five of the hundreds of credit unions out there.
 If none of these work for you, don’t worry.

 There are plenty of other options out there.

 Take the time to decide what’s most important to you.
 As we mentioned early, make sure you compare the local credit unions close to you.
 The smaller, local credit unions can be on par with the larger ones we listed above.